MLBazaar/Cardea/docs/developer_guides/contributing.rst

 Ready to contribute with your own code?
 Great!

-Before diving deeper into the contributing guidelines, please make sure to having read the :ref:`concepts` section and to have gone through the development guide.
+Before diving deeper into the contributing guidelines, please make sure to having read the :ref:`user_guides` section and to have gone through the :ref:`development` setup.

 Afterwards, please make sure to read the following contributing guidelines carefully, and later on head to the step-by-step guides for each possible type of contribution.